Derzhprom

-Overview
+On 28 October 2024, Derzhprom was bombed by Russia, sustaining significant damage.

+History

 The grand opening of the "first Soviet skyscraper" took place on 7 November 1928.

 The building was one of a few showcase projects designed when Kharkiv was the capital of the Ukrainian SSR.
-It was built by the architects Sergei Serafimov, Samuel Kravets and Mark Felger in only three years.
-The building became the most spacious single structure in the world by the year of its completion in 1928, to be surpassed by New York's skyscrapers in 1930s.
+It was built by the architects from Leningrad Sergei Serafimov, Samuel Kravets and Mark Felger in only three years.
+Upon completion in 1928 it was the most spacious single structure in the world, and wasn't surpassed until the 1930's.
 Its unique feature lies in the symmetry which can only be sensed at one point, in the centre of the square.

 The use of concrete in its construction and the system of overhead walkways and individual interlinked towers made the building extremely innovative.
-The critic Reyner Banham in his Theory and Design in the First Machine Age regarded the building as one of the major architectural achievements of the 1920s, comparable in scale only to the Dessau Bauhaus and the Van Nelle factory in Rotterdam.
+The critic Reyner Banham in his Theory and Design in the First Machine Age regarded the building as one of the major architectural achievements of the 1920s, comparable in scale only to the Dessau Bauhaus and the Van Nelle Factory in Rotterdam.
 This allowed the structure to fully survive any destruction attempts during the Second World War.

 In the spring of 1926, it was decided to close the construction due to financial difficulties.
 Then the head of construction of the State Industry, Pavlo Rottert, left for Moscow, where he managed to find support for the construction from Felix Dzerzhinsky.
 In March 1926, he returned to build a skyscraper, and in August 1926 it was decided to finance the construction on an extraordinary basis.

 The Derzhprom complex was used as a symbol of modernity in films such as Dziga Vertov's Three Songs about Lenin and Sergei Eisenstein's The General Line.
 The building's notability was overshadowed following the moving of the Ukrainian capital to Kyiv in 1934, the later denunciation of Constructivism in favour of Stalinist architecture, and the Second World War.
 More recently, one of its towers was used as a television centre and a TV relay tower was built on its roof.